 - A written narrative that relays what happened and that includes every detail that you can remember.
 (The turmoil that surrounds car accidents can quickly blur your memories.)

 Your car accident attorney will help equip your claim with all of the necessary evidence.

 Call a Harlingen Car Accident Lawyer Today to Pursue a Claim

 If a negligent driver injured you, you may feel overwhelmed.
 Car accidents are frightening, dangerous, and costly, but you don’t have to face yours on your own.
 A dedicated car accident attorney has the experience, commitment, and skill to effectively and efficiently guide your claim toward its best possible resolution.
 Your claim, your rights, and your rightful compensation matter too much to leave to chance—or to the discretion of the insurance company.
 An experienced car accident attorney will aggressively advocate for the compensation to which you are entitled.
-To schedule a free consultation with one of our lawyers at the law office of Stewart J. Guss, call our office today at 800-898-4877 or contact us now through our .
+To schedule a free consultation with one of our attorneys at Stewart J. Guss, Injury Accident Lawyers, call our office today at 800-898-4877 or contact us now through our online contact form.